 Good property photography also represents good branding.
 It is a simple concept.
 If an agency promotes only high-quality images, then this reflects well on their own marketing and presentation.
 Vendors want to know their properties are in the right hands.

 So, What Is Professional Real Estate Photography All About?

 Lighting and Composition

 This is a key advantage of an established photography agency.
-High quality editing and retouching that can meet specific needs in a short time.
+High-quality editing and retouching that can meet specific needs in a short time.
 There are a number of retouching services that are available after a professional shoot is completed.
-These include but are not limited to; decluttering a busy room, inserting attractive blue skies to photographs taken on a cloudy day, removing large items from the front of a property like parked cars, cleaning swimming pools and greening grass.
+These include but are not limited to; decluttering a busy room, inserting beautiful blue skies to photographs taken on a cloudy day, removing large items from the front of a property like parked cars, cleaning swimming pools and greening grass.
 The availability of these services is completely dependent upon the quality of the images and files produced.
-These would not be able to be offered to images taken from mobile phones.
+These would not be able to be offered to pictures taken from mobile phones.